Stackclash/5e-vault/5. Mechanics/Items/Periapt Of Health.md

 You are immune to contracting any disease while you wear this pendant.
 If you are already infected with a disease, the effects of the disease are suppressed while you wear the pendant.

 *Source: Dungeon Master's Guide p.
-184*
+184. Available in the SRD.*